 Surprisingly, there are currently only 21 states and the District of Columbia that require young riders by law to wear helmets.
 The Insurance Institute for Highway Safety has all the information you need to understand the helmet safety laws for your state.
 Even if your state doesn’t have rules and regulations set in place, a helmet provides significant protection against injury for your child.

 You can treat your child’s scraped knee with the proper first aid supplies, but an injury to the head is often much more serious.
-When your child wears a helmet they reduce their risk for serious head injuries.
-Keep your child protected and make sure to follow these helmet safety tips.
+When your child wears a helmet they reduce their risk for concussion and other serious head injuries.